 For example, an investment company is likely to use statistics to decide which stocks to invest in over a long period of time.
 They can then use their expected investment profit to offer products to their clients and set their rates.

 Financial market analysis results are used by financial firms to choose whether or not to invest in a stock, company, or commodity.
 Data science can automate and expedite this process, while also producing more reliable scientific results.
 For example, algorithmic trading can be used to choose which stocks to invest in.
 This is where advanced mathematical formulas guide bankers in choosing the best stocks to invest in, as well as the best long-term strategy for managing these investments.
-The use of alternative data for more objective investment analysis is just one example of big data use cases in the financial services industry.

 The financial services industry has made significant strides in providing innovative solutions for predictive analytics, risk modeling, and customer engagement – all thanks to data science.
-Learn more about how alternative data, like the POI and foot traffic data curated by SafeGraph, powers financial models and increases efficiency in analytics.